Archdiocese of Quebec: Recent appointments

-On February 22, 2011, Vatican Information Service (VIS) and Catholic News Service (CNS), announced that Pope Benedict XVI had named the 53-year-old Bishop Gérald Lacroix, until then an Auxiliary Bishop (assistant bishop) of Quebec (since 2009), as the new Metropolitan Archbishop of the Roman Catholic Archdiocese of Quebec and Primate of Canada.
+On February 22, 2011, Vatican Information Service (VIS) and Catholic News Service (CNS), announced that Pope Benedict XVI had named the 53-year-old Bishop Gérald Lacroix, until then an Auxiliary Bishop (assistant bishop) of Quebec (since 2009), as the new Metropolitan Archbishop of the Quebec and Primate of Canada.
 As archbishop, he succeeds Marc Ouellet, his former superior, who became the prefect of one of the Roman Curia's most important administrative departments, the Sacred Congregation for Bishops, in July 2010.
 Lacroix is a member of the Quebec-based Saint Pope Pius X Secular Institute.
 Lacroix was born in Saint-Hilaire-de-Dorset, Quebec, on July 27, 1957, the eldest son in a family of seven children.
 At the age of 8, his family settled in Manchester, largest city of New Hampshire (in the U.S.), where he attended the parochial elementary school of Saint Anthony of Padua and Trinity High School.
 He studied one year at Saint Anselm College in neighboring Goffstown.
 He joined the Pius X Secular Institute as a consecrated lay member in 1975, and made perpetual vows in 1982.
 The same year, he was named secretary general of the institute.
 He earned a master's degree in pastoral theology at Laval University, and from 1985 to 1987, directed the La Maison du Renouveau, a formation and Christian renewal centre.
 He was ordained a priest on October 8, 1988, in the parish of Notre-Dame-de-la-Recouvrance.
 He was ordained to the episcopacy as Auxiliary Bishop of Quebec on May 24, 2009.

 On December 12, 2011, Pope Benedict appointed Gaetan Proulx and Denis Grondin Jr. as Auxiliary Bishops of the Archdiocese of Quebec to serve under Lacroix.
 They were ordained to the episcopacy as Auxiliary Bishops of Quebec on February 25, 2012.

 On May 4, 2015, Pope Francis appointed Bishop Grondin as Archbishop of Rimouski.

 On July 2, 2016, Pope Francis appointed Bishop Proulx as Bishop of Gaspé.
 On October 25, 2016, the same pope appointed Louis Corriveau and Marc Pelchat as Auxiliary Bishops of the Archdiocese.
 In 2019, he transferred Bishop Corriveau to a diocesan post elsewhere, and on November 25 appointed Martin Laliberté, P.M.E. as auxiliary here.